c444rter/web-analytics/docs/SDP.md

 This Software Development Plan outlines the planned development for the Shopify Analytics App.
 This application is designed to efficiently process large Shopify export files, generate comprehensive analytics dashboards—including machine learning projections—and provide a user-friendly interface for both default and custom KPI views along with historical upload management.

 **Project Overview:**
 The project includes backend API development, performance enhancements for bulk ingestion (processing approximately 13k records in ~30 seconds), and a dynamic Next.js/React frontend that displays analytics data and real-time upload progress.
 The system is built using FastAPI, PostgreSQL, Redis/RQ, and integrates machine learning components to produce future projections based on historical data.
+This includes both general sales forecasting and style-based forecasting that analyzes product categories to predict future sales trends by style.

 ### 4.1.1 Project Deliverables